vackosar/vackosar.github.io/_drafts/2022-02-12-SRU++-RNN-with-attention-beats-transformer.md

 - is a character-level language modeling dataset consisting of 100M tokens taken from Wikipedia.
 - The vocabulary size of this dataset about 200k.
 - BPC is bits per character

+#### WIKI-103 (Merity et al., 2017)
+- is a wordlevel language modeling dataset.
+- 100M tokens extracted from Wikipedia
+- vocabulary of 260K tokens

 ### Results
 - attention helps the most in the last layers